sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/05-imports.md

 </div>
 ```

-> You can use `ComponentProps<ImportedComponent>`, if you wish to forward props to forward props to a Svelte component.
+> You can use `ComponentProps<ImportedComponent>`, if you wish to forward props to a Svelte component.

 Svelte provides a best-effort of all the HTML DOM types that exist.
 If an attribute is missing from our [type definitions](https://github.com/sveltejs/svelte/blob/master/packages/svelte/elements.d.ts), you are welcome to open an issue and/or a PR fixing it.
 For experimental attributes, you can augment the existing types locally by creating a `.d.ts` file: